-Choral Arts has appeared with the National Symphony, and has made regular appearances with the Baltimore Symphony Orchestra.
-Acclaimed artists collaborating with Choral Arts have included Chanticleer, Dave Brubeck, the King’s Singers, Peter Schickele, Sweet Honey in the Rock and Anonymous 4.
+Choral Arts has appeared with the National Symphony, and the chorus is invited to appear regularly with the Baltimore Symphony Orchestra.
+Acclaimed artists collaborating with Choral Arts have included Sweet Honey in the Rock, Chanticleer, Dave Brubeck, the King’s Singers, Anonymous 4, Peter Schickele, Kathy Mattea, and others.
+Mr. Hall’s innovative programs often feature both choral and orchestral music, stage and theater works.